-Alan Galloway - JLBG Adjunct Researcher
+Alan Galloway - Late JLBG Adjunct Researcher

-Alan is a native North Carolinian who grew up on a farm in Brunswick County, NC, where he developed his love for plants and the natural world.
+Alan was a native North Carolinian who grew up on a farm in Brunswick County, NC, where he developed his love for plants and the natural world.
 After graduating from UNC-Wilmington with a Computer Science degree, and working for his alma mater for two years, he moved to Raleigh.
 In Raleigh, Alan worked at NC State University in IT administration and management for 30 years, until retiring in 2018.

-In his spare time, Alan has made over 20 international botanical exploration trips to the Mediterranean and remote parts of SE Asia in search of new undiscovered species and unique plant forms.
+In his spare time, Alan made over 20 international botanical exploration trips to the Mediterranean and remote parts of SE Asia in search of new undiscovered species and unique plant forms.

 - Amorphophallus crispifolius